DFHack/dfhack/Readme.rst

 2. ``\\UNIT_ID``: this will be replaced by the identifier of the unit afllicted with the syndrome.

 3. ``\\SYNDROME_ID``: this will be replaced by the identifier of the syndrome in question.

+If there is a ``[SYN_CLASS:\\AUTO_SYNDROME]`` tag, then the command, if any, will NOT be executed by syndromeTrigger, because it should already have been executed by autoSyndrome.

 True Transformation
 +++++++++++++++++++